turbot/guardrails-docs/docs/runbooks/enterprise-install/blue-green-deployment/index.md

 Select `tef`from the list of provisioned products.
 Note that, this update process remains same for `ted` & `te`.

 Select **Update** from the right top corner **Action** dropdown.

-Sort on the `Created time` (descending) to make sure the latest TEF stack is selected.

 ![Service Catalog Update](/images/docs/guardrails/runbooks/enterprise-install/blue-green-deployment/aws-service-catalog-tef-update.png)